HardinValleyWard/hardinvalleyward.github.io/index.md

 # Coming Soon...

 We are preparing this site for use.
-Please check back in a day or two (or three 😄)!
+Please check back in a day or two.

 *Thank You!*